Archive for the ‘Times’ Category

 Oct 31, 2011 – This morning’s front pages present an arresting selection of news clichés…

-The Daily Express alerts us to a “CRISIS” in something-or-other, and a “BOOST” to pensions.
-The Express’s front page story is actually about an “idea” which is being “considered” (by the government).
+The Daily Express alerts us to a “CRISIS” in something, and a “BOOST” to pensions.
+The Express’s front page story is actually about an idea which is being “considered” (by the government).

 “i” and the Belfast Telegraph go with “SHAKE-UP” (in education).
 I think we all know what that means.